Prosecutors charge 19 in North Carolina with voter fraud

 Brief charging documents provided few details about any of the allegations.
 Many defendants did not have an attorney listed in court records.

-The Associated Press attempted to call all attorneys who were listed, reaching only one, who declined comment on his client’s behalf.
+The Associated Press attempted to contact all defense attorneys who were listed, reaching only two.

+Helen Parsonage, who is representing three of the defendants, declined comment on the merits of the charges but said her clients would be “vigorously defended.”

+“These cases are clearly timed for partisan political purposes,” she wrote in an email.

+Another attorney, J. Scott Coalter, declined comment on his client’s behalf but noted he found it “rare to have the U.S. attorney for the Middle District handling misdemeanor cases.”

-A conviction of voting by a non-citizen carries a maximum term of one year imprisonment, a fine not to exceed $100,000, or both.
+A conviction of voting by a non-citizen, a misdemeanor, carries a maximum term of one year imprisonment, a fine not to exceed $100,000, or both.

 Sign up for Daily Newsletters